-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASC 842"), which was amended by subsequent ASUs, to enhance the comparability and usefulness of financial reporting around leasing activity.
+In February 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842) ("ASC 842"), which was amended by subsequent ASUs, to enhance the comparability and usefulness of financial reporting around leasing activity.
 The new standard supersedes the existing authoritative literature for lease accounting under ASC 840, with a focus on applying a "right-of-use model."
 The guidance for leases under ASC 842 results in a right-of-use asset ("ROU asset") and lease liability being reported on the balance sheet for leases with an original lease term greater than twelve months.
 ASC 842 is effective for the Company for annual reporting periods beginning after December 15, 2021, including interim periods within that fiscal year.
-The Company elected the standard on January 1, 2022 using the alternative modified retrospective transition approach in accordance with ASU 2018-11, Leases (Topic of ASC 842 guidance, whereas comparative periods and the respective disclosures prior to the adoption of ASC 842 are presented using the legacy guidance of ASC 840.
-The Company recorded an aggregate of approximately \$0.7 million of right-of-use assets and corresponding \$0.7 million of lease liabilities upon adoption of this standard.
-Current Right-of-use assets of \$0.4 million and corresponding lease liabilities are included in the prepaid and other current assets and accrued and other current liabilities are included in the prepaid and other non-current Right-of-Use Assets of \$0.3 million and corresponding lease liabilities are included in the prepaid and other non-current liabilities are included in the prepaid and other non-current liabilities are included balance sheets.
-The adoption of the standard did not have a material impact on the condensed consolidated statements of operations, or condensed consolidated statements of cash flows.
+The Company elected the standard on January 1, 2022 using the alternative modified retrospective transition approach in accordance with ASU 2018-11, Leases (Topic 842): Targeted Improvements.
+The cumulative effect of the transition adjustments was recognized as of the date of adoption.

+Under the alternative modified retrospective transition approach, the reported results for 2022 reflect the application of ASC 842 guidance, whereas comparative periods and the respective disclosures prior to the adoption of ASC 842 are presented using the legacy guidance of ASC 840.
+The Company recorded an aggregate of approximately \$0.7 million of right-of-use assets and a corresponding \$0.7 million of lease liabilities upon adoption of this standard.
+Current Right-of-use assets of \$0.4 million and corresponding lease liabilities are included in the prepaid and other current assets and accrued and other current liabilities are included in the prepaid and other non-current liabilities are included in the prepaid and other non-current assets and accrued and other non-current liabilities are included in the prepaid and other non-current assets and accrued and other non-current liabilities line item respectively on the condensed consolidated balance sheets.
+Non-current liabilities line item respectively on the condensed consolidated balance sheets and accrued and other non-current liabilities line item respectively on the condensed did not have a material impact on the condensed consolidated statements of operations, or condensed consolidated statements of cash flows.